Repro Uncensored joins the ‘onionverse’

 https://www.repro4olawbnocan6bcbmeoystb3adusrg6ppg6qr7my6nenjs2r3bqd.onion/

-1. Censorship Resistance: an onion service is accessible as long as Tor is reachable to user, it is also not possible for any state or internet provider to censor an onion address;
+1. Censorship Resistance: An Onion Service is accessible as long as Tor is reachable to the user.
+It is also not possible for any state or internet provider to censor a .onion address;

-3. Metadata Elimination: people can be prosecuted just on metadata and with onion sites, metadata logging is eliminated on both ends.
+3. Metadata Elimination: People can be prosecuted based on metadata and with .onion sites, metadata logging is eliminated on both ends.

-So when you visit an onion site, it’s an entirely private visit (like it should be!); no one can see that you even intended to visit the site, and as a result, no one can block you from reaching it.
-Akin to paying a visit to a friend, with onion sites, there’s someone you can lean on and confide in.
+So when you visit a .onion site, it’s an entirely private visit (like it should be!); no one can even see that you intended to visit the site, and as a result, no one can block you from reaching it.
+Akin to paying a visit to a friend, with .onion sites, there’s someone you can lean on and confide in.

 That’s it for now.
-We continue fighting for reproductive justice, whether in the onion world or outside.
+We continue fighting for reproductive justice, whether in the onionverse or outside.
 We certainly hope that Tor’s partnership with Repro Uncensored can inspire more action toward serving communities within the reproductive justice space, resisting censorship, and protecting them from surveillance.

 Next